apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/OUTFILE.md

     Specify related properties.
 Currently exporting via the Broker process, or via the S3 protocol is supported.

+    ```
     grammar:
     [PROPERTIES ("key"="value", ...)]
     The following properties are supported:
-       column_separator: column separator
+    column_separator: column separator. <version since="1.2.0">Support mulit-bytes, such as: "\\x01", "abc"</version>
-       line_delimiter: line delimiter
+    line_delimiter: line delimiter. <version since="1.2.0">Support mulit-bytes, such as: "\\x01", "abc"</version>
     max_file_size: the size limit of a single file, if the result exceeds this value, it will be cut into multiple files.

-       Broker related properties need to be prefixed with `broker.`: broker.name: broker name
+    Broker related properties need to be prefixed with `broker.`:
+    broker.name: broker name
-       broker.hadoop.security.authentication: specify the authentication method as kerberos broker.kerberos_principal: specifies the principal of kerberos
+    broker.hadoop.security.authentication: specify the authentication method as kerberos
+    broker.kerberos_principal: specifies the principal of kerberos
     broker.kerberos_keytab: specifies the path to the keytab file of kerberos.
 The file must be the absolute path to the file on the server where the broker process is located. and can be accessed by the Broker process

     HDFS related properties:
     fs.defaultFS: namenode address and port
     hadoop.username: hdfs username
     dfs.nameservices: if hadoop enable HA, please set fs nameservice.
+See hdfs-site.xml
-See hdfs-site.xml dfs.ha.namenodes.[nameservice ID]：unique identifiers for each NameNode in the nameservice.
-See hdfs-site.xml dfs.namenode.rpc-address.[nameservice ID].[name node ID]`：the fully-qualified RPC address for each NameNode to listen on.
-See hdfs-site.xml dfs.client.failover.proxy.provider.[nameservice ID]：the Java class that HDFS clients use to contact the Active NameNode, usually it is org.apache.hadoop.hdfs.server.namenode.ha.ConfiguredFailoverProxyProvider
+    dfs.ha.namenodes.[nameservice ID]：unique identifiers for each NameNode in the nameservice.
+See hdfs-site.xml
+    dfs.namenode.rpc-address.[nameservice ID].[name node ID]`：the fully-qualified RPC address for each NameNode to listen on.
+See hdfs-site.xml
+    dfs.client.failover.proxy.provider.[nameservice ID]：the Java class that HDFS clients use to contact the Active NameNode, usually it is org.apache.hadoop.hdfs.server.namenode.ha.ConfiguredFailoverProxyProvider

-       For a kerberos-authentication enabled Hadoop cluster, additional properties need to be set: dfs.namenode.kerberos.principal: HDFS namenode service principal
+    For a kerberos-authentication enabled Hadoop cluster, additional properties need to be set:
+    dfs.namenode.kerberos.principal: HDFS namenode service principal
     hadoop.security.authentication: kerberos
-       hadoop.kerberos.principal: the Kerberos pincipal that Doris will use when connectiong to HDFS. hadoop.kerberos.keytab: HDFS client keytab location.
+    hadoop.kerberos.principal: the Kerberos pincipal that Doris will use when connectiong to HDFS.
+    hadoop.kerberos.keytab: HDFS client keytab location.

     For the S3 protocol, you can directly execute the S3 protocol configuration:
     AWS_ENDPOINT
     AWS_ACCESS_KEY
     AWS_SECRET_KEY
     AWS_REGION
+    ```

 ### example